HenrikBengtsson/jottr.org-blogdown/content/post/2014-10-29-milestone-6000-packages-on-CRAN.md

 aliases: [/2014/10/milestone-6000-packages-on-cran.html]
 date: 2014-10-29
 categories:
  - R
 tags:
  - R
  - CRAN
  - milestone
+ - packages
 ---

 Another 1,000 packages were added to CRAN and this time in less than 12 months.
 Today (2014-10-29) on The Comprehensive R Archive Network (CRAN) package page: